xxh/xxh/README.md

 to user home directory and any tools you use during ssh session and xxh session has the same data, configs and cache.
 This is very useful when you don't need hermetization and you want just use xxh like ssh with saving all your configs, data and cache in your home directory.

+### What is seamless mode?

+When you run `source xxh.**** myhost` the script get the environment variables and bring it to the xxh session.
+For example if you are in Oh My Zsh with `agnoster` theme with `(git docker ubuntu)` plugins then command `xxh +I xxh-plugin-zsh-ohmyzsh && source xxh.zsh myhost` brings you to `myhost` with appropriate theme and plugins.

 ### What about speed?